shuhei/cymbal/README.md

 # Cymbal

-A Rust implementation of the Monkey language from "Writing an Interpreter in Go."
+Yet another Rust implementation of the Monkey language from "Writing an Interpreter in Go."

 ## Development